-Figure 7: Event handlers for context switching away from a thread and performing a named yield to a specific thread schedulers instead of application-level schedulers, its primary focus is on safety rather than performance or expressibility.
-In Bossa, all operations are guaranteed to be safe, but this limits the overall power of the language.
-For example, Bossa does not allow any form of unbounded loop; in contrast, CATAPULTS provides traditional for, while, and do loops for cases where a safer foreach loop does not suffice.
+Figure 7: Event handlers for context switching away from a thread and performing a named yield to a specific thread in contrast, CATAPULTS provides traditional for, while, and do loops for cases where a safer foreach loop does not suffice.
 Our compiler will generate a warning if it cannot be sure that the loop will terminate.
 CATAPULTS also differs from Bossa in that Bossa is tightly coupled with a specific target language and platform (i.e., it generates Linux kernel C code).
 CATAPULTS allows different backends to be written for different target platforms and languages.

-Figure 8: An example query handler that returns to the base threading library the number of threads currently ready to run in the system kernel developers.
+Figure 8: An example query handler that returns to the base threading library the number of threads currently ready to run in the system

+Modularizing scheduling code has also started to receive some attention from Linux kernel developers.
 A recent Linux kernel patch [7] separates all scheduling logic out into a separate kernel source file, thus making it much easier to replace the kernel scheduler.
 Although it appears that this pluggable scheduler framework is unlikely to be accepted into the mainline kernel, it has received notable support and is being developed as an external patch to the kernel.
-This pluggable scheduler framework provides some of the benefits that systems such as Bossa or CATAPULTS do - modularization and ease of replacement but lacks the portability and safety benefits that can be obtained from using a domainspecific language like CATAPULTS.
+This pluggable scheduler framework provides some of the benefits that systems such as Bossa or CATAPULTS do - modularization and ease of replacement - but lacks the portability and safety benefits that can be obtained from using a domain-specific language like CATAPULTS.
 Had it existed early enough, the pluggable scheduler framework would have been an excellent foundation on which to build Bossa or other kernel-based frameworks.